dblooman/browserstack-rspec/README.md

-browserstack-rspec
+Browserstack-rspec
 ==================

-Setup for browser stacks using rspec and capybara
+Setup for [Browserstack](http://www.browserstack.com/) using rspec and capybara

 At time of writing, browser stack doesn't give a lot of help for those who don't want to use cucumber, this guide aims to solve that.